ikmb-denbi/genome-annotation/docs/usage.md

 ### 5. Other options

+#### `--email` [ <your address> | false (default)]
+If you specify an Email address, the pipeline will send a notification upon completion.
+However, for this to work, the node running the nextflow process must have a configured Email server.

 #### `--singleEnd` [ true | false (default) ]
 By default, the pipeline expects paired-end RNA-seq data.
 If you have single-end data, you need to specify `--singleEnd` on the command line when you launch the pipeline.
 A normal glob pattern, enclosed in quotation marks, can then be used for `--reads`.
 For example: